-Before you start sending on a new IP, it’s important to gradually send to your highest volume to help establish your sender reputation with internet service providers (ISPs).
-This helps ISPs see how you are following email best practices and how subscribers are engaged with your emails.
+Before you start sending at full-volume in WordFly, it’s important to gradually built up to your highest volume to help establish your sender reputation with internet service providers (ISPs).
+We call this an IP warm up plan.
+Each WordFly sender has an assigned IP for sending and ISP filters calculate some of your sender reputation by IP address.
+Gradually building up to your highest volumes helps ISPs see how you are following email best practices and how subscribers are engaged with your emails

 We recommend reviewing these helpful support posts as part of getting started: